Hecke algebra action on twisted motivic Chern classes and K-theoretic stable envelopes: Introduction

 One of the important notions in the theory of K-theoretic stable envelopes are R-matrices (also called wall-crossing formulas).
 They describe the behavior of the stable envelope for elementary modifications of parameters (weight chamber and slope).
 They were studied in e.g. \cite{OS,SZZ2,GorNeg,SmirHilb2}.
 In \cite{SZZ2} the slope R-matrix was fully computed for generalized flag varieties.

-Our recursive formulas allow for an alternative, geometric approach to the wall-crossing problem based on the study of Bott-Samelson resolution.
-The right recursion leads to the wall-crossing formula related to the change of slope (theorem \ref{tw:2}), which is equivalent to the results of \cite{SZZ2}.
-The left induction implies the wall-crossing formula related to the change of weight chamber (theorem \ref{tw:wallL}).
+Our recursive formulas allow for an alternative, geometric approach to the wall-crossing problem based on the study of the Bott-Samelson resolution.
+The right recursion leads to the wall-crossing formula related to a change of the slope (Theorem \ref{tw:2}), which is equivalent to the results of \cite{SZZ2}.
+The left induction implies the wall-crossing formula related to a change of the weight chamber (Theorem \ref{tw:wallL}).

 Recursive formulas in the K-theory surprisingly rely on simple algebraic operators involving characters and the classes of line bundles.
 It turns out that one can build an algebra generated by natural lifts of operators $\DL{s,\lambda}$ and $\DLL{s,\lambda}$, denoted by $\Tcr{s}{\lambda}$ and $\Tcl{s}{\lambda}$, or their variants depending on a scalar $\Tfr{s}{a}$ and $\Tfl{s}{a}$.
 That algebra acts on the representation ring $R(\T^2)$ extended by the formal variable $y$.
 Practically this means, that to check identities in this algebra it is enough to perform calculus involving Laurent polynomials in two sets of variables and $y$.
 This algebra formally resembles the construction of Hecke algebra of Ginzburg-Kapranov-Vasserot, but there is a difference: the algebra of \cite{GKV} acts on $R(\T\times\T^\vee)$, where $\T^\vee$ is the dual torus.
 On the other hand we have a dependence on $\lambda$, which means that our operators can be treated as functions on $\ttt^*$.
 It is remarkable that the braid relations hold for the lifted operators.
 Braid relations can be deduced from the properties of the motivic Chern classes or simply checked by hand performing elementary transformation of rational functions.
 Our twisted Hecke algebra is presented in full generality in the last section.
-Before, starting from section \ref{sec:upgrade} we analyze the $A_n$ case.
+Before, starting from Section \ref{sec:upgrade} we analyze the $A_n$ case.
 The braid relations have the form (satisfied by left and right operators)

 or